chriscross12324/PersonalProjects/README.md

 ## [Pebble](https://play.google.com/store/apps/details?id=com.simple.chris.pebble)
 ###### Description
-Whether you are looking at colours for your next project or just like looking at them, Pebble has all the gradients for you!
+"Whether you are looking at colours for your next project or just like looking at them, Pebble has all the gradients for you!".
+This project was my first taste of networking and connecting client applications to a central server.
+For my second project I wanted to take the basics that I learned from my first project, continue my learning, and to connect people around the world.
+I wanted to forego user accounts and any advanced user features such as comments and likes, and to focus on creating a platform where people can anonoymously create and share their colourful creations with others that could then use those colours for their own projects.

 ###### Technologies
   1) Android Studio